cstenkamp/MastersThesisText/pandoc_markdown_base/4_0_results.md

 		* shows that, at least regarding this feature, okay-ish
 		* TODO: show one of Placetypes and compare!!!
 	* Show 10 courses that are close according to the embedding and manually look if they are similar
-		* Look at courses that I KNOW to be similar and check if their embedding is close
-			* Language Courses, Mathe für Anwender 1 & 2, Info A & B
+		* Look at courses that I KNOW to be similar and check if their embedding is close (eg Language Courses, Mathe für Anwender 1 & 2, Info A & B)
 * Final Embeddings
 	* Is there a direction for "more advanced course"?
 	* Language Courses, Mathe für Anwender 1 & 2, Info A & B